The process of skin aging has been divided into two categories:

-Volatile Organic Compounds (VOCs) -These are emissions from the use of organic solvents found in paints, varnishes, environmental tobacco smoke, stored fuels, exhausts from cars and from Industrial Factories - SMOG.
-Skin Effects: can cause both inflammatory reactions and allergic reactions resulting in atopic dermatitis or eczema.
+Volatile Organic Compounds (VOCs) –These are emissions from using organic solvents found in paints, varnishes, environmental tobacco smoke, stored fuels, and exhausts from cars, and from Industrial Factories – SMOG.
+Skin Effects: can cause both inflammatory and allergic reactions resulting in atopic dermatitis or eczema.

 Oxides – Are emitted mainly from mobile and stationary combustion sources: Industrial Power Plants and exhaust fumes, also from natural sources like volcanic activity and forest fires.
 Skin Effects: The generation of free radicals that may oxidize amino acids in tissue proteins and initiate lipid cell damage of polyunsaturated fatty acids, resulting in dermatitis and atopic eczema [when exposed to high levels of traffic-related air pollution.]